dorostanian/word-counting/README.md

 file is big and loading the whole text to the memory is not an option we could go for windowed reading solution or simply `chunked` data processing and then aggregating chunks results together.
 But for this task we assume that whole file can fit in memory at one go.
+- Input is a single file of text.
+- Output will be only printed on standard output.

 ### Usage